yjbanov/butterfly/README.md

 # Butterfly

+**WARNING: This is highly experimental**

+**DISCLAIMER: This is a personal project.
+This is not an official Google product.**

 A web framework for Dart based on Flutter's widget model.
-The goal of the project is conceptual and data model compatibility with Flutter.
+The goal of the project is conceptual and data model compatibility with Flutter (see [Greencat](https://github.com/alexeieleusis/greencat) for some examples).
 An explicit non-goal is "write once, run anywhere".
 Butterfly shares no code with Flutter.

-*Disclaimer: This is a personal experiment.
-This is not an official Google product.*

 ## What is Butterfly?